sheybey/deepfryer/README.md

 # deepfryer

-This project runs images through a JPEG encoder, intentionally using the worst possible compression settings.
+This project runs images through a JPEG encoder, intentionally using the worst possible compression settings and optionally oversaturating the colors.
 This results in what is colloquially known as a "deep-fried" meme.

-You can see a compiled version of this app at https://deepfry.heybey.tech
+You can see a live version of this app at https://deepfry.heybey.tech

 ## building (short version)